 Inupiat of Kotzebue Sound, wishing to trade, and approaching the Blossom in two umiaks.
 In: Frederick William Beechey, Narrative of a Voyage to the Pacific and Beering's Strait, to Co-operate With the Polar Expeditions: Performed in His Majesty's Ship Blossom, under the Command of Captain F.W.
 Beechey ... in the Years 1825, 26, 27, 28, v.
 02. [S.l.].
 London, H. Colburn and R. Bentley, 1831.
-Click here to read the text.

-Public domain.
 Courtesy of MBLWHOI Library.